python-namibia/python-namibia.github.io-2016/pages/travel.md

 title: "Travel to Namibia"
 permalink: "/travel/"
 ---
-2015's Python Namibia conference brought visitors who travelled from the UK, the Netherlands and the USA.
 For PyCon Namibia we expect more visitors from all over the world.

 ## Windhoek